Ramya-Shreee/internship/README.md

 Hello!
-A Ramya Shree here.
+I'm A Ramya Shree.
 This is the code repository of my project on Country Population Growth Predictions dataset.